stuy-jwu20/workshopStation/06_py-csv/README.md

   * A dictionary is a data structure (way of storing information).
 Specifically, the dictionary in python involves a key-value pair.
 Each key has a value.
   When you reference a key, you can find the value associated with it (think of it like a key to a door).
 The first step to use a dictionary is by creating the structure (dictonaryName = {}).
 To assign values, you type dictionaryName[assignmentKey] = [someValue].
 In order to use a dictionary, you could access it by referencing it with a specific key.
+Dictionaries are important because they are easier to traverse than a traditional list structure.

 * __List:__
   * A list is an array of values.
 To create a list you type listName = ["value","value","value"...].
 This data structure allows you to store multiple values in